mozilla/spidernode/README.md

 [![Build Status](https://travis-ci.org/mozilla/spidernode.svg?branch=master)](https://travis-ci.org/mozilla/spidernode)

 ### Goals
-Right now we're focused on using this project in the [Positron](https://github.com/mozilla/positron) project.
-This means that we will need to finish SpiderShim to the extent necessary for Node.js to work.
+Our current goal is to finish SpiderShim to the extent necessary for Node.js to work.
 In the future, we may look into finishing implementing the features of the V8 API that Node.js does not use, in order to provide a V8 API shim layer out of the box in SpiderMonkey.
 The SpiderShim code is being developed with that long term goal in mind.

 ### How it works
 To enable building and running Node.js with SpiderMonkey, a V8 API shim (SpiderShim) is created on top of the SpiderMonkey API.
 This is based on Microsoft's [node-chakracore](https://github.com/nodejs/node-chakracore), but it doesn't share much code with it besides the build system integration.